 Tom Hyser is a 45-year-old inline skater, creator, and innovator living in Huntsville, Alabama.
 Tom has been involved in the inline skating industry since the early 1990s as a professional skater, skate shop owner, and skate designer.
-Today he is the product and marketing manager for Rollerblade International.
+Today, he is the product and marketing manager for Rollerblade International.

 Air at the Aquarium in Chattanooga, Tennessee.
 Photo by Erin Hyser.

 Over the years, you have worked on several skate projects that helped match skaters’ needs.
-How are you using your knowledge past and present on this project?
+How are you using your past and present knowledge on this project?

 My experience has helped when we decide how to design things—for example, the h-block, which is an essential part of a skate designed to grind.
 Also, things like liners, shell flex, etc. Having experience in this stuff helps us design skates that most people want.
 I’ve realized you can’t please everyone, but you can please most.
 That’s the goal.
 If we make a skate that 90% of people want, we’ve designed the correct skate.